-To prepare a natural tooth for a dental crown, we will need to remove a small portion from the tooth enamel.
+To prepare a natural tooth for a dental crown, we must remove a small portion of the tooth enamel.
 This does not further damage the tooth but ensures that the crown fits the tooth properly.
 Once the tooth is prepared, we will take dental impressions.
 These impressions are used to make the crown.

 We use the CEREC® method, or Chairside Economical Restoration of Esthetic Ceramic, to create dental crowns in our office.
 CEREC uses computer imaging and manufacturing.
 This means that we can create models of the crowns and then manufacture them using our milling machine.
 This process, from the initial dental impressions to the dental crown, can take as little as two hours.

 Dental crowns are one of the most popular dental restorations because they treat a wide range of dental concerns, both cosmetic and restorative.
 Traditionally, professional teeth whitening is the treatment option for discolored teeth.
 But not all discoloration responds to this treatment.
 We color-match a dental crown to whatever shade of white you pick.
 It covers the entire tooth, so no discoloration shows.

 If you have misshapen or disfigured teeth, they can both look bad and impact the function of your smile.
 You may have issues chewing food or speaking clearly.
 A dental crown gives you back a full tooth that functions as it should.
 This is also the case if you break a tooth.
 It fills out the missing portion of the tooth and gives it back functionality.
 A broken tooth can leave exposed tooth nerves and cause pain.
 A crown remedies that.

 Dental crowns are often the last chance for us to preserve your natural tooth.
 We practice conservative dentistry and want to preserve the natural tooth structure whenever possible.
 Crowns can treat teeth that are severely decayed or damaged, eliminating the issues that come with losing your tooth root.